There are more than 30 sites to visit. Check each site for days/hours open to the public.

 “Aunt Betty” was baking bread for the Continental Army when the British approached from Ash Swamp, smelled the delicious aroma of baking bread and demanded the loaves.
 “Aunt Betty” refused, stating she would only give the bread in fear, not love.
 The British general and his troops marched on, leaving the bread behind.
 The most modern use of the house was as the business operation of the Terry-Lou Zoo on the 6-acre property from the 1970s through 1996.

 The Fanwood-Scotch Plains Rotary Club committed to the restoration of the Historic Frazee House in 2004.
-The Rotary Club, along with the Township of Scotch Plains, hopes to turn the house and adjoining acres into a resource for the community, further distinguishing New Jersey as a key site in the American Revolution.
+The Rotary Club, along with the Township of Scotch Plains, is turning the house and adjoining acres into a resource for the community, further distinguishing New Jersey as a key site in the American Revolution.

 Shady Rest Country Club